-Frequently, I’m asked by new occupational therapists and OT students what a typical day is like working as an occupational therapist in the inpatient rehab setting.
+I’m often asked by new grad occupational therapists and OT students what a typical day is like working as an occupational therapist in the inpatient rehab setting.
 While there’s not a quick way to answer this question, I figured it will be helpful to at least lay out what happens in a “normal” day for me as an inpatient rehab OT.

 Going back to my day: This basic outline of my work day starts when I walk into the hospital and ends when I clock out for the day.

 I can have a super smooth day where everything goes according to schedule, or the day can go in a more hectic direction.
 The latter happens much less often, though, thankfully.

 My Morning Routine